 What are the least developed countries?

-Five countries have graduated from LDC status since the United Nations devised the category in 1971:
+Six countries have graduated from least developed country status since the creation of the category:

 - Botswana in December 1994